-The UNIQ course is taught through lectures and supplemented by discussion based classes and two trips (the Natural History Museum and Wytham Woods).
-Spending a week as a Human Scientist will develop your analytical skills, and in particular help you to approach problems from an “inter-disciplinary” perspective.
-Unfortunately it’s impossible to cover the whole breadth of the Human Science course in one week, however UNIQ will give you a taste of as much as possible in the time constraint.
-Last year’s course included human ecology, anthropology, human evolution, sociology, physiology, health and disease.
+The UNIQ course is taught through lectures and supplemented by discussion based classes and three museum trips (the Pitt-Rivers Museum of Anthropology, the Museum of Natural History, and the Ashmolean Museum of Art and Archaeology).
+Spending a week as a Human Scientist will develop your analytical skills and help you to approach problems from an inter-disciplinary perspective.
+UNIQ will give you a taste of as much as possible in the time available.
+The course in recent years has included human ecology, anthropology, human evolution, sociology, physiology, genetics, health and disease.